azazellochg/em_health/docs/maintenance.rst

 1. Run `pip install -U em_health`.
 This will update the python package and current schema version
 2. Run `emhealth update`.
 The script will try to:

-    * migrate the restored db schema to the latest version
+    * migrate the current db schema to the latest version
     * do the full backup
-    * pull the latest container images which may contain newer PostgreSQL / Timescale /Grafana versions
+    * pull the latest container images which may contain newer PostgreSQL / Timescale / Grafana versions
     * restore PostgreSQL and Grafana db from the backup
     * upgrade Timescale extension